 Whether you’re walking outside Neyland Stadium on a Saturday just as the leaves start to turn the color of Tennessee’s football jerseys, or you’re bundled up with your children for ice skating at Market Square, it doesn't take long to see Knoxville has just about everything anyone could want in a place to call home.

 Combine the area’s picturesque beauty with the low cost of living and it is easy to see how people quickly fall in love with this region.
 The state of Tennessee does not collect income tax and Knoxville’s cost of living index is 11 percent lower than the U.S. average.
-The median home sales price, March - June 2014, was $155,000.
+The average home price, September 2015, was $183,962.

 It all adds up to a pretty good deal, considering Knoxville is a college town, home to the state’s flagship university, the University of Tennessee.
 UT’s campus offers East Tennessee everything you’d expect from the state’s flagship university including academic opportunities and top-tier intercollegiate athletics.
 Knoxville also offers the Knoxville Ice Bears, professional hockey at the Civic Coliseum, and the Tennessee Smokies Baseball Club, the Chicago Cubs ‘AA’ minor league affiliate just a short drive away.